balanced-dev/yuzu-docs/docs/definition/vue.md

 <!-- tabs:end -->

-The vue setup js file above initializes the Vue app at the Dom entry point and from here everything is Vue (including components).
+The vue setup js file above initialises the Vue app at the Dom entry point and from here everything is Vue (including components).

 The data property on the Vue options is an empty json data file that matches the top-level schema properties, Vue uses this as placeholder properties so it knows which properties to expect when rendering the app.
 Unfortunately, this is a duplication of properties from the schema and json files, there is no reliable way to pull this in, and if it doesn't match data may not render correctly.